kserve/kserve/python/xgbserver/README.md

 ```

-Once XGBoost server is up and running, you can check for the installation by running the following command
+Once XGBoost server is up and running, you can check for successful installation by running the following command

 ```
 python3 -m xgbserver